 The City offers decorative street light options for neighbourhoods that are to be reconstructed.
 As opposed to the current standard galvanized streetlights, decorative street lights have features that include colour, pole styles, and pole arm types.

 Please note that decorative street light poles must be installed for the entire neighbourhood.

 Decorative street lighting work is subject to the approval of the Local Improvement Bylaw.
 Streetlights with standard galvanized poles are replaced; this option carries no cost to the homeowners.
 However, property owners can also opt for decorative street lighting.
 The cost of decorative street lighting, only the incremental amount over and above the cost of standard galvanized poles, is paid by property owners.

 The Local Improvement Process

 A local improvement can be initiated by the City of Edmonton based on an infrastructure assessment and the need for repairs or replacement.
-Alternatively, it can be initiated by property owners via an Expression of Interest (EOI), where they must prove majority support (over 51%) in order for the local improvement to move forward.
+Alternatively, it can be initiated by property owners via an Expression of Interest (EOI), where they must prove majority support (50% + 1) in order for the local improvement to move forward.

 - If the petition against the project is unsuccessful, City Council approves a Local Improvement Bylaw, after which construction must proceed within three years.